The Ultimate Nacho Toppings List

 • Use corn, not flour tortillas.
 Cut corn tortillas into six triangles.

 • Don’t overcrowd the pan.
 Place tortilla triangles in the hot oil in a single layer.
-Using metal tongs or a slotted spoon gently push them beneath the oil to get well coated.
-Fry for about 2 minutes or until they are lightly brown and are no longer pliable.
+Using metal tongs or a slotted spoon, gently push them beneath the oil to get well-coated.
+Fry for about 2 minutes, or until they are lightly browned and no longer pliable.
 Transfer to a paper towel-lined baking sheet and sprinkle with salt.

 nacho bar toppings in serving containers